airr-community/adc-api-tests/src/README.md

 ## Test subdirectories

-There are two subdirectories, one each for tests against the /repertoire endpoint and the /rearrangement endpoint.
+There are two subdirectories in the base level of this github repository, one each for tests against the /repertoire endpoint and the /rearrangement endpoint.
 In each subdirectory, files are named with respect to whether the test is expected to pass or fail, with the file name including a hint at what the test is testing against.